We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Earlier, during the paying off your debt step, Dave asks you to ignore the home loan, but once you have a college fund set up and are actively contributing to it, Dave wants you to take a look at that home loan once again.

 Since Dave abhors debt of all kinds, he encourages you to get that monkey of a mortgage off your back by paying off your home loan early.
 He makes the argument that paying it off early can save you thousands in interest.
+You can also check out our Why Buying a House is a Bad Investment article if you’d like to know our opinion on the matter.

 7. Live Debt-Free, Build a Fortune, and Give to Society